 This concert was rescheduled from its original date on August 17, 2018.

-Recording with Ndagga Rhythm Force, Ernestus provides crisp, bare-bones drum program editing as propulsive reinforcement for the musicians’ dexterous cascades of syncopated sabar, drum kit, and talking drum percussion workouts.
-Dense polyrhythms interlock so tightly as to provide ample frequency space for the group’s ethereal guitar, sequencer-like marimba synth, and vivid Wolof singing, intermittently dubbed with gentle ripples of delay by Ernestus.
+Recording with Ndagga Rhythm Force, Ernestus provides crisp, bare-bones drum program editing as propulsive reinforcement for the musicians’ dexterous cascades of syncopated sabar, drum kit, and talking drum percussion workouts that flutter across time.
+Dense polyrhythms interlock so tightly as to provide ample frequency space for the group’s sequencer-like marimba synth and vivid Wolof singing, intermittently dubbed with gentle ripples of delay by Ernestus.
 Frenetic, yet rooted in a lurching dubwise sensibility, their heady grooves exist simultaneously on fast and slow planes of movement, a rolling pulse at once ready for club transmission and cross-cultural communication.